jpeoples/jpeoples.github.io/src/blog/2019/11/service-anxiety-information-overload.jinja.md

 access to information it provides, it seems that more and more it's gotten to be [too much of a good thing][wiki-info-overload].

-[^series-of-tubes]: Hear Johnathan Blow humourously extend this term to your CPU [here](https://youtu.be/YGTZr6bmNmk?t=1576).
+[^series-of-tubes]: Hear Jonathan Blow humourously extend this term to your CPU [here](https://youtu.be/YGTZr6bmNmk?t=1576).